henryroeth/IRC_1/README.md

 # IRC_1
-This is my first IRC (Integrated Research Component) for a degree in computer science at Hiram College.
+This is my first IRC (Integrated Research Component) for a degree in Computer Science at Hiram College.
 The project is integrated into my studies about computer security.

 ### Contents
 [Code](https://github.com/henryroeth/IRC_1/tree/main/src) <br />